flavour101/website/public/md/blog/essential-kitchen-equipment.md

 Electric scales are the best as they're easier to calibrate and can be much more precise and accurate than mechanical scales.
 Plus, you can switch units at the touch of a button!

+### Pestle & Mortar

+Contrary to my belief that the Pestle & Mortar was a very pretentious, upper-middle class kitchen implement, [my Twitter](https://twitter.com/Harmelodic) followers has informed me that it's actually quite a simple, useful thing.
+Since buying one, I agree wholeheartedly.
+It can be used for grinding up herbs and spices, making rubs for roast meats, making your own pestos, and more!

+Get a large, thick, heavy, stone pestle & mortar that has a large circumference to maximise how much you can move the pestle around inside the mortar.

 ## Baking & Roasting

 ### Roasting Tray